-- 11.2 The Link Asset Services' creditworthiness service uses a wider array of information other than just primary ratings.
-Furthermore, by using a risk weighted scoring system, it does not give undue preponderance to just one agency's ratings. - 11.3 Typically the minimum credit ratings criteria the Council uses will be a Short Term rating (Fitch or equivalents) of F1 and a Long Term rating of A-.
+- 11.3 The Link Asset Services' creditworthiness service uses a wider array of information other than just primary ratings.
+Furthermore, by using a risk weighted scoring system, it does not give undue preponderance to just one agency's ratings. - 11.4 Typically the minimum credit ratings criteria the Council use will be a Short Term rating (Fitch or equivalents) of F1 and a Long Term rating of A-.
 There may be occasions when the counterparty ratings from one rating agency are marginally lower than these ratings but may still be used.
-In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use. - 11.4 All credit ratings will be monitored weekly.
+In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use. - 11.5 All credit ratings will be monitored weekly.
 The Council is alerted to changes in ratings of all three agencies through its use of Link Asset Services creditworthiness service.
 If a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately.
 In addition to the use of credit ratings the Council will be advised of information in movements in credit default swap spreads against the iTraxx benchmark and other market data on a daily basis via its Passport website, provided exclusively to it by Link Asset Services.
-Extreme market movements may result in downgrade of an institution or removal from the Council's lending list. - 11.5 Sole reliance will not be placed on the use of this external service.
-The Council will also use market data and information and shared intelligence from sector bodies/peer authorities to help support its decision making process.
+Extreme market movements may result in downgrade of an institution or removal from the Council's lending list. - 11.6 Sole reliance will not be placed on the use of this external service.
+In addition this Council will also use market data and market information, information on any external support for banks to help support its decision making process. - 11.7 Credit ratings have remained fairly stable since the start of the pandemic in March 2020.
+There were a few 'Outlook' changes, some of which have subsequently been reversed as the economy has recovered.